Time Complexity Analysis of Recursive Algorithms

 - Base Case: if (l >= r), then return.

-We are reversing an n-size array by swapping the first and last values and recursively solving the subproblem of reversing (n - 2) size array.
+We are reversing n-size array by swapping the first and last values and recursively solving the subproblem of reversing (n - 2) size array.
 At each step of recursion, the input size decreases by 2.

 • Time complexity T(n) = Time complexity of solving an (n - 2) size problem + Time complexity of the swapping operation = T(n - 2) + O(1).